 What Is a Strip Mall?

-This has prompted some architects to build live/work settings that frequently include condominiums or flats within or immediately adjacent to stores.
-Due to their proximity to roads and traffic congestion, few individuals would prefer to reside in close proximity to these establishments.
+This has inspired some architects to design live/work settings that often include condominiums or apartments within or adjacent to retail companies.
+Due of its proximity to roads and traffic congestion, few people would want to live near these establishments.

 A Brief History of the Strip Mall

 Strip malls can be traced back thousands of years to a time when merchants gathered in common spaces to trade or exchange items.

 Beginning in the early twentieth century, strip malls resembling those of the present began to appear.
 After World War II, progress accelerated, particularly as automobiles became more accessible to the general public.